-International Justice Mission is a global organization that protects the poor from violence throughout the developing world.
+International Justice Mission is the largest anti-slavery organization in the world.
 IJM partners with local authorities to rescue victims of violence, bring criminals to justice, restore survivors, and strengthen justice systems.

 IJM's model involves: 1) working with local police to rescue victims from ongoing violence and bring them to safety, 2) working with social workers to restore survivors to their community through counseling, education and skills training, 3) working with local police to restrain criminals, traffickers and slave owners from hurting others, and 4) working to address gaps in the systems that will protect the poor from violence long-term.

 As of September 2018, IJM has rescued over 45,000 people from oppression, has trained 55,000 officials to combat injustice, and is currently helping local justice systems to protect 150 million from violence.